County Jail

 Vocational Skill Development

-• Carpentry and construction techniques.
+• Carpentry and construction techniques

-• Plumbing and electrical skills.
+• Plumbing and electrical systems

-• Computer literacy and information technology training.
+• Computer skills and information technology

 Bail and Release Procedures

-Douglas County Jail follows standard procedures for bail and inmate release, ensuring a transparent and efficient process for both inmates and their families.
+Middlesex County Jail follows standard procedures for bail and inmate release, ensuring a transparent and efficient process for both inmates and their families.

 Bail Process